 This blog got started in between leaving 724 Solutions in 2003 and starting FeedBurner in 2004.
 I used to write mostly reviews of wireless devices and music, but I'm pretty sure all that content is long gone.

 Currently, I am working on Blinkfire Analytics, a platform delivering social media intelligence for professional sports teams.
+You can read more about it on the Blinkfire Analytics Blog.

 more at My Google Profile